 - Musical version by Michael John LaChiusa (US/UK)

-The Mother by Florian Zeller and Christopher Hampton (UK)
+The Mother by Florian Zeller and Christopher Hampton (US/UK)

 (Full-Length Play, Drama / 2w, 2m)

-Anne loved the time in her life when she prepared breakfast each morning for her two young children.
+Synopsis: Anne loved the time in her life when she prepared breakfast each morning for her two young children.
 Years later, spending hours alone, Anne convinces herself that her husband is having an affair.
 If only her son were to break up with his girlfriend, he would return home and come down for breakfast… she would put on her new red dress, and they would go out.
-This English translation is translated by Christopher Hampton.
+This English translation of the French play is by Christopher Hampton.

 The Refuge Plays by Nathan Alan Davis (US/UK)